Lead Data Scientist at Merck Life Science KGaA, Darmstadt, Germany

 Software developer and data scientist at heart, with an inclination to teach others.
 Public speaker, working in DevRel.

-Kat is Machine Learning Engineer at Malt, the freelancer marketplace, where she works in the relevancy and matching team.
+Kat is a Senior Machine Learning Engineer at Malt, the freelancer marketplace, where she works in the relevancy and matching team.
 She has a background in bioinformatics and passionate about beautiful code.

 Katharine Jarmul is a privacy activist and an internationally recognized data scientist and lecturer who focuses her work and research on privacy and security in data science and machine learning.
 You can follow her work via her newsletter, Probably Private (https://probablyprivate.com) or in her recently published book, Practical Data Privacy (O'Reilly 2023) now also available in German as Data Privacy in der Praxis.